benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 ### Notifications

-The bell icon in the top-right of the UI provides access to a Notification system which will inform you of milestones in your use of the product or any errors or warnings which need to be considered.
+The bell icon in the top-right of the UI is where you'll receive Notifications about errors, warnings, or important milestones in your usage.

-## Using the UI for common tasks
+## Migrate data

 ### Configure Storage

-Before you can migrate data, you'll need to configure Storages in the Storage panel.
-LiveData Migrator connects to one Source and one or more Targets for migration.

-1. Define a Source and at least one Target.
+* Configure your Storages to define at least one Source and at least one Target to migrate data.
+LiveData Migrator will connect to these Storages for migration.

-    Supported Sources are:
+    * Supported Sources are: **HDFS**
-    * HDFS

-    Supported Targets are:
+    * Supported Targets are: **ADSL Gen2** and **S3**
-    * ADSL Gen2
-    * S3

-1. Configure S3-compatible Targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
+* Configure S3-compatible Targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
-1. Get information regarding the process used to access the Storage itself, and apply process-specific configuration, such as creating [Exclusion Templates](##Exclusiontemplates) to be used for Migrations.
-1. Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective Storages.
+* Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective Storages.

-## Creating Migrations
+### Create Migrations

 Migrations transfer existing data, and any subsequent changes made to data in their scope, automatically maintaining the data in the target to be as current as possible with any changes to the source while LiveData Migrator remains in operation.